dandycheng/ml-simple-xnor-neural-network/README.md

 # ml-simple-xnor-neural-network

 ### The mathematical explanation regarding neural network is in the Jupyter file in this repository.
-You can also browse my [portfolio](dandycheng.github.io) for the walkthrough.

 This is a simple neural network that predicts an XNOR gate output.